AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

     -   Temporarily back up data.
 Examples:
         -   You can manually create a snapshot to back up the system data before a temporary system change such as system update or application release.
         -   You can create a snapshot to back up data before you resize a system disk.
-        -   To migrate data from a disk, you can create a snapshot for the disk and use the snapshot to create a new disk.
+        -   To migrate data from a disk, you can create a snapshot for the disk and use the snapshot to create a disk.
     Custom images can be used to:

     -   Back up systems that do not change in a short term, such as released or updated application systems.